pre-rendered/user_list_backend/README.md

 # Preqrequisites
 ## Node.js
-Go to the [node.js](https://nodejs.org/en/) homepage and download the latest LTS version of Node.js (version 10.16.0 as of this writing)
+Go to the [node.js](https://nodejs.org/en/) homepage and download and install the latest LTS version of Node.js (version 10.16.0 as of this writing)

 # How to run
 From this project's root directory, run: